mayafetzer/LiBatteryExtraction/README.md

-# MetalLeaching
+# Lithium-Ion Battery Extraction

-By: Maya Fetzer, Jude Okolie, Alnur Gazizuly
+By: Maya A. Fetzer, Jude A. Okolie, Alnur Gazizuly

 Department of Chemical Engineering